TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Introduction

-Despite these advancements, a significant gap remains in harnessing AR for interactive design that is fully integrated with the user’s physical environment and intuitive to use.
-Focusing on this gap, we introduce \systemName, an innovative AR interface that enables in-situ CAD+CAM for novices.
-Our system bridges the gap between simple, novice-friendly tools and the immersive, spatial capabilities of advanced AR technologies. \systemName uses intuitive, \textit{constructive solid geometry} modeling with primitives similar to those in \textit{Tinkercad}, but enhances the design experience by integrating these elements within the user’s physical environment through AR.
-This approach makes the design process more intuitive and also adaptable to the physical constraints and possibilities of the environment.
+Despite these advancements, a significant gap remains in harnessing AR for interactive design that directly integrates with the user’s physical environment and supports seamless transitions from modeling in AR to 3D printing.
+Focusing on this gap, we introduce \systemName, an AR interface that enables \textbf{in-situ CAD and 3D printing for novices}.
+Our system bridges the gap between simple, novice-friendly tools and immersive, spatial capabilities of advanced AR technologies, offering spatial interaction techniques for designing 3D models directly in the physical environment using only hand controls. \systemName employs \textit{Constructive Solid Geometry} modeling with primitives similar to those in \textit{Tinkercad}, but enhances the design experience by integrating these elements within the user’s physical environment, integrating a 3D printing workflow, and making the design process more adaptable to the real world through AR.

-Our system utilizes a state-of-the-art headset (\textit{Meta Quest 3}\footnote{\url{https://www.meta.com/quest/quest-3/}, Accessed: 16.07.2024}) and its hand-gesture controls as well as passthrough features, enabling users to \textit{interact with and create 3D models directly atop their actual desks or on other flat surfaces like walls or the ground} (\autoref{fig:teaser}a).
-This setup not only facilitates natural interaction with the digital content but also allows users to accurately gauge the size and scale of their designs in relation to their immediate surroundings.
-Such features are critical in creating a truly immersive and intuitive design experience that blends the digital with the physical.
+Our system utilizes a state-of-the-art headset\footnote{\textit{Meta Quest 3}: \url{https://www.meta.com/quest/quest-3/}, Accessed: 16.07.2025} and hand-gesture controls as well as passthrough features, enabling users to \textit{interact with and create 3D models \textbf{directly atop} their actual desks or on other flat surfaces like walls or the ground} (\autoref{fig:implementation_teaser}a).
+This setup facilitates interaction with the digital content, and also allows users to accurately gauge the size and scale of their designs in relation to their immediate surroundings.

-Unlike other tools, \systemName is designed to \textit{\textbf{recognize and adapt to real-world scene elements} like furniture}, enhancing its utility and applicability in everyday spaces, letting users turn any surface into their CAD workspace.
-It incorporates depth occlusion and scene awareness to ensure that digital objects realistically interact with the physical world, which is a notable advancement over other AR or VR systems that lack this level of integration.
+Building upon prior work in environmentally-aware AR interfaces \cite{stemasov_param_2024, stemasov_brickstart_2023, weichel_mixfab_2014}, \systemName is designed to leverage \textbf{scene understanding} to turn everyday surfaces into functional CAD workspaces.
+By incorporating spatial features such as \textbf{snapping to environmental grids} and \textbf{referencing real-world objects}, our system supports a spatially-aligned modeling workflow.
+To create a more coherent and visually realistic MR experience, it uses depth-sensing to ensure virtual objects are accurately occluded by real-world elements.